parmsam/quarto-tts/README.md

 format:
   revealjs:
     tts:
-      cancelKey: "q" # Set to true if you want reading to stop with a slide change.
-Otherwise, all readable text is queued for speech output
+      cancelKey: "q" # Set the keyboard key to cancel tts production
-      onOffKey: "t" # Set to false to prevent tts production
+      onOffKey: "t" # Set the keyboard key to toggle tts production on and off
+      playPauseKey: "p" # Set the keyboard key to pause and resume tts production
       dvIndex: 0 # Set the default tts voice for Chrome or FF on the user's platform
       dvRate: 0.85 # Set speech rate between 0 and 2, 1 = 'normal'- there are other seemingly optional parameters like pitch, language, volume
       ttsOn: true # Set to false to prevent tts production.